chanc245/being-the-machine-chatbot/README.md

-# AI Chatbot example in jquery.terminal
+# being-the-machine-chatbot

-This is a AI Chatbot that uses jquery.terminal.
+This is an AI chatbot that uses jQuery Terminal and will answer your questions about the research project Being the Machine.

 ## Dependencies